Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 ### Upgrading Custom PDF formatting logic

 In previous versions dynamic customization was handled by registering a service implementing ICustomPdfHandler.
-In v7 this is done by registering a service implementing `Altinn.App.Core.Features.Pdf.IPdfFormatter`
+In v7 this is done by registering a service implementing `Altinn.App.Core.Features.Pdf.IPdfFormatter`.

-If your `App/logic/Pdf/PdfHandler.cs` looks like the following code you have no custom code and can delete the file and move on to [Updating PageOreder logic]()
+If your `App/logic/Pdf/PdfHandler.cs` looks like the following code, you have no custom code and can delete the file and move on to [Updating PageOrder logic](#upgrading-pageordercs)

 ```csharp